 I think about where the people I love most in the world are now…

 No. I’m not going back, not yet.

-I consider renting an AirBnB alone, somewhere along the coast – but figure that probably won’t help my desperate desire for human connection
+I consider renting an AirBnB alone, somewhere along the coast – but figure that probably won’t help the isolation.

 It makes perfect sense.